shanemcf/famSpace/README.md

   * DB_PW='Your MySQL Password'
   * SECRET="Your Secret"
 * Use the following to install other remaining modules:
-  * npm i mysql2 sequelize express express-handlebars express-session connect-session-sequelize bcrypt express-fileupload cors
+  * npm i mysql2 sequelize express express-handlebars express-session connect-session-sequelize bcrypt express-fileupload cors cloudinary dropzone
 * Open MySQL and create the required database by typing "source db\schema.sql".
 * Type "npm start" to run the express server and see the results by entering "http://localhost:3001" sans the quotes in your browser